hellomrsun/hellomrsun.github.io/_posts/2020-10-05-excel-generation-in-csharp.md

 ### 1. OpenXmlSdk

-OpenXmlSdk is a SDK developed by microsoft [SDK](https://github.com/OfficeDev/Open-XML-SDK){:target="_blank"} to operate on different types of Microsoft Office tools.
+OpenXmlSdk is a SDK developed by Microsoft [SDK](https://github.com/OfficeDev/Open-XML-SDK){:target="_blank"} to manipulate different types of file like Excel, PowerPoint etc.

 You can download its nuget package: [DocumentFormat.OpenXml](https://www.nuget.org/packages/DocumentFormat.OpenXml/){:target="_blank"}